Department Chairs

 Bridge Builders

 "The complex role of department chair requires a skilled individual who can both serve and coordinate multiple constituencies.
 Institutional reliance upon department chairs as primary change agents and managers will continue to increase as institutions respond to external pressures for productivity and accountability...in fact, the very reputation of the institution depends on the success of its department chairs in bridging institutional and departmental needs."
-(Hect et al 1999, p.15)
+(Hect et al 1999, p.15).
+We specialize in helping leaders manage transition and change to bridge institutional and departmental needs!

 We're looking for conscientious mavericks